Kuantan Pahang, Malaysia Travel Guide

 Locals are generally friendly and welcoming.
 A smile and polite demeanor go a long way.

 Approach Kuantan with an open mind.
-Be open to embrace new experiences and adapt to local rhythms.
+Be willing to embrace novel experiences and adapt to local rhythms.

 Carry a refillable bottle and reusable bag.

-Be mindful of water usage in hotels and public areas.
+Be mindful of water usage at hotels and public areas.

 Purchase from local markets and eat at small eateries.